dmiller/clojure-clr-next/_posts/2023-01-16-circular-reasoning-part-1.md

         member this.seq() = upcast this
 ```

 The problem is that aliases are not sticky.
-Any program from the outside would not see that `MyClass` implements `IPersisentCollection`.
+Any program from the outside would not see that `MyClass` implements `IPersistentCollection`.
 It would see `IPersistentCollectionT<ISeq>`.
 I'm not sure I'm willing to violate expectations to that extent.

 An alternative would be to create real types: